AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/dataloader-pro.md

 ### **External ID Field Mapping**

-In this section, you can use an external ID instead of a related record's Salesforce record ID to relate or associate records to each other as you process the Data Loader Pro operation.
+In this section, you can use an external ID instead of a related record's Salesforce record ID to relate or associate records to each other as you process the Dataloader Pro operation.
 For example, if Object B has a lookup field to another Object A, you can use the values in a field marked as an **`External ID`** on Object A to relate the two (Object B to Object A records).

 In the **`Source`** field, select the source whose values will be populated in the destination external ID field.